orbeon/orbeon-forms-doc/configuration/advanced/exist-db.md

-# Configuring a Form Runner eXist-db database
+# Configuring an eXist-db database

 ## Rationale